open-pioneer/trails-starter/docs/reference/Glossary.md

 ## App

-Apps are the main artifact created by this setup.
+An app is a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) produced by this framework.

+Apps are defined by obtaining a custom element class from the `createCustomElement` factory function (from the runtime package), which can then be registered with the browser by calling `customElements.define(...)`.
-They define a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that can be embedded without friction into a host site by relying on a _Shadow Dom_.
+The resulting web component can be embedded without friction into a host site by relying on the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).

 Multiple apps can be developed in the same repository.
 When they are built, they share common code and assets for efficiency.

+Apps are developed in application packages.

 ## Application package